New class of non-Einstein pp-wave solutions to quadratic gravity: pp-Waves

 \section{pp-Waves}

 The solutions that we will present in this paper belong to the class of pp-waves (plane-fronted waves with parallel rays).
-In general, pp-waves are Lorentzian metrics defined by the property that they admit a covariantly constant null vector field (CCNV).
+In general, pp-waves are Lorentzian metrics defined by the property that they admit a CCNV.
 They were described for the first time by Brinkmann \cite{Brinkmann:1925fr} and have been studied in detail in e.g. \cite{EhlersKundt1960,ehlers1962exact} in the context of GR (see section 24.5 in \cite{stephani_kramer_maccallum_hoenselaers_herlt_2003} for a summary).
 For an algebraic classification independent of any field equations, see \cite{Podolsky_2013}, and see \cite{Roche2023} for an enlightening recent review.
-Roughly speaking pp-waves can be interpreted as exact gravitational waves travelling on a Minkowski background.
+Roughly speaking pp-waves can be interpreted as exact gravitational waves traveling on a Minkowski background.